greenwolfe/OpenLab/README.txt

 5)  Teacher view - all fields editable, drag assessment to main activities list, groups students where possible, add student's names to title of calendar events.
 6)  Progress tracker tab.
 keep it separate so it doesn't clutter the activities tab ... or is it better to do it in one?
-7)  Hover texts for standards, (activities?), hover text is group for calendar events (done ... working)
+7)  Hover texts for standards, (activities?), hover text is group for calendar events (done)
 8)  Add links, to-do lists and comments to student activity view.
 9)  meetings dragged to calendar should be a hyperlink opening to form with links, purpose, and comments (just use the same activity form for all activities?)
 10)  Make it an SBG gradebook ??? by allowing LOM's and comments, click on standard to see it's history.  click on assessment to see it's LOM's and comments, hover on assessment to see it's standards and LOM's, show LOM's in standards tab so organized by model,
-11)  improve drag to calendar ... allow new event to occupy proper place in list, put placeholder always at the bottom of the list and don't allow dragging elsewhere until it's dropped, or highlight the whole day rather than use a placeholder.
+11)  improve drag to calendar ... allow new event to occupy proper place in list, put placeholder always at the bottom of the list and don't allow dragging elsewhere until it's dropped, or highlight the whole day rather than use a placeholder (& actually this would eliminate the only direct DOM manipulation in the code, the placing and deleting of placeholders, although not sure I want to do the CSS for coloring the calendar days through the database ... too costly? ... model in calendarEvents.js droppable)
 12)  calendar, put min and max days on both date selectors and keep them updated, show at least one week of calendar, disable delete for past events?

 DONE
 1)  Move sortable association to calendarDay and do it by id ... not necessary to do it by id:  $(this.find('.daysActivities')).sortable( SortOpt('.daysActivities') );